3 Bearish Trading Patterns

 A word of caution

-Downward moves happen much faster than upside moves—and they also reverse more quickly—so traders need to be nimble when trading bear patterns.
+Downward price movements can happen much faster than upside moves—and they also reverse more quickly—so traders need to be nimble when trading bear patterns.

-For this reason, consider starting with smaller positions and setting firm price targets for closing those out.
-Using trailing stop orders can also help prevent sudden reversals from eating into your profit or creating losses.
+For this reason, traders may consider starting with smaller positions and setting firm price targets for closing those out.
+Using trailing stop orders can also help manage sudden reversals, which can eat into profit or create losses.